How to start managing and investing your money (#adulting)

 start your investing journey early to attain your family's and your personal long-term goals

-Tips from an #adulting fintech entrepreneur and father of two
+Tips from an #adulting fintech entrepreneur and father of three

 When I was 18, I made my first investment in the stock market.
 My uncle had opened a brokerage account for me and smirked, "Go ahead and play the market, this will be the best present anyone can give you."